juha-h/baresip-studio/README.md

 <a href="https://github.com/alfredh/baresip">baresip</a> based SIP User Agent.

-Currently supports voice calls and messages with TLS transport, voicemail MWI, incoming call transfer requests (REFER), PCMU/PCMA and opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.
+Currently supports voice calls and messages with TLS transport, voicemail MWI, incoming call transfer requests (REFER), PCMU/PCMA, iLBC, and G.722.1, and opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

-Motivated by need for secure SIP user agent for Android that does not depend on third party push notification services.
+Motivated by need for a secure SIP user agent for Android that does not depend on third party push notification services.

 After cloning the project, generate static libraries and include files